Fundraising and Upcoming Events

 30 hours funding

-You can get a free childcare place for up to 30 hours per week for 38 week per year for your 3 and 4 year olds if you meet the following criteria.
+You can get a free childcare place for up to 30 hours per week for 38 week per year for your 2 years old (September 2025) 3 and 4 year olds if you meet the following criteria.

 OR